Yandex Cloud

 What is Managed Service for PostgreSQL?What is Managed Service for PostgreSQL?

-Managed Service for PostgreSQL is a service that helps you create, operate, and scale PostgreSQL databases in a cloud infrastructure.
+Managed Service for PostgreSQL is a solution that helps you create, operate, and scale PostgreSQL databases in the cloud.

 With Managed Service for PostgreSQL, you can: